 Before the pandemic, telework was one of the the most commonly requested accommodations for individuals with physical and mental disabilities.

-After the success of two years of pandemic-induced remote work, you better believe that you’ll be getting even more reasonable accommodation requests for telework as employees are directed to return to the physical workplace.
+After the success of pandemic-induced remote work, agencies are receiving more reasonable accommodation requests for telework, especially as employees are directed to return to the physical workplace.
 If someone has successfully teleworked already and is a qualified individual with a disability, must you grant the requested accommodation?

-Join FELTG President and Attorney at Law Deborah Hopkins for a discussion on this timely topic, during the third event in our Reasonable Accommodation in the Federal Workplace webinar series.
-Ms Hopkins will detail the required three-step process for agencies to be compliant when dealing with reasonable accommodation requests.
+Join us for a discussion on this timely topic during the fourth event in our Reasonable Accommodation in the Federal Workplace in 2023 webinar series.
+This course will detail the required three-step process for agencies to be compliant when dealing with reasonable accommodation requests.

-From there, we’ll cover: What to do if telework would be an effective accommodation – but something else would work too
+From there, we’ll cover: What to do if telework would be an effective accommodation – but something else would work too.

 Often times the best way to learn is by looking at real-life case studies, so the session will include a discussion on recent federal cases – won and lost – involving telework requests as reasonable accommodation.
 Because of the cost incurred when handling a reasonable accommodation complaint, your agency EEO staff, reasonable accommodation coordinators, disability coordinators, HR staff and supervisors truly cannot afford to miss this event.

 This program meets the President’s mandate to provide training on diversity, equity, inclusion and accessibility in the Federal workplace.

 - Early Bird Tuition: $270 per site, per session (payment made by July 10).

 - Standard Tuition: $295 per site, per session (payment made July 11 or later).

 - Register for all five webinars in the series by July 10 and pay only $1295!